-DeployHub provides you with a method for managing your microservice inventory along with all microservice configuration management details.
+DeployHub provides a method for managing your microservice inventory and all microservice configuration management details.
 It integrates with your CI/CD process to continually update new versions of your microservices that, in turn, create new versions.

 With our inventory system, you always know what version of a microservice your application version is dependent upon.
 You have the insights into the metadata to resolve issues and expose the level of impact a new microservice version may create.

 Like a software version control solution, DeployHub tracks specific information in the microservice to track its changes and uniquely identify a version.